warriorone/DevCamp/HOL/dotnet/07-bot/README.md

     ![image](./media/azure-functions-bot/azure-portal-bot-services-channels-telegram-saved.png)

 1. Open Telegram and search for the bot you created in the previous steps.
-In this example we are searching for the [Microsoft Translator API](https://t.me/texttranslationbot).
+In this example we are searching for [Microsoft Translator API aka @TextTranslationBot](https://t.me/texttranslationbot).

     ![image](./media/azure-functions-bot/telegram-search-microsoft-translator-api.png)